List of Fire Force characters: White-Clad

-A White-Clad member who serves as Haumea's bodyguard and guardian, a Second Generation pyrokinetic who absorb and convert kinetic energy into thermal energy to unleash explosive attacks.
-Despite Haumea's abuse, Charon cares for her like a daughter and desires to cause a second Great Cataclysm to end her suffering.
+A White-Clad member who serves as Haumea's bodyguard and guardian; a Second Generation pyrokinetic, who absorbs and convert kinetic energy into thermal energy to unleash explosive attacks.
+Despite Haumea's abuse, Charon cares for her like a daughter and desires to initiate a second Great Cataclysm to end her suffering.
 As Haumea proceeds to cause the event, Charon sacrifices himself to buy her time by overloading his body with numerous hits to launch a final devastating attack on Company 8.
 However, Shinra uses his powers as Shinrabashoman to resurrect Charon so he can help reach Haumea.